icinganalysis/icinganalysis.github.io/content/Fraser.md

 - Ludlam, F. H . : "The heat economy of a rimed cylinder."
 Quarterly Journal Royal Met.
 Soc., V. 77, No. 334, pp. 663-666, Oct.
 1951.
 - Fraser, D., Pettit, K. G., and Bowler, E. H . : "Criteria for the design, assessment and control of icing protection systems."
 Inst, of Aero.
 Sciences Preprint No. 369 (1952)
-- Pettit, K. G.: "Nephelometric instrumentation for aircraft icing research."
-N.R.C.
-Report MD-33 (1950).
+- Pettit, K. G.: Nephelometric Instrumentation for Aircraft Icing Research.
+Rep. No. MD-33, National Res.
+Council of Canada (Ottawa), Aug.
+1950.
 - Internal communication from the N.A.E.
 Engine Testing Laboratory, Feb., 1952.
 - Neel, Carr B., Jr., and Steinmetz, Charles P.: The Calculated and Measured Performance Characteristics of a Heated-Wire Liquid-Water-Content Meter for Measuring Icing Severity.
 NACA-TN-2615, 1952. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068727)
 - Langmuir, I., and Blodgett, K. B.: " A mathematicalinvestigation of water droplet trajectories."
 A.A.F.
 Tech.
 Report 5418 (1946).